SJTU-CGM/GPB/README.md

 fgpb
 ```

 If you could see the following content, congratulations!
-The XXX is successfully installed.
+The fGPB is successfully installed.
 If not, see if all the requirements are satisfied, or you may contact the authors for help.

 ```
 Usage: